JoachimKull/DiscordBot/README.md

 - [ ] regex for auto answer if no known command was send

-- [ ] !music: On command - Bot joins the voice channel of the calling user and plays the requested song/playlist

 - [ ] !casino: Let Members earn points